pkcarlislellc/git-papershaper/README.md

 You are essentially fooling papershaper into selecting a 'random' online webcam but limiting the choice to only one webcam.
 This updates wallpaper from the same webcam as often as you wish.

+Q: How do I add new wallpaper to papershaper?

+A: Drop any wallpaper quality .JPG into the gallery at ~/com.pkcarlisle/papershaper/gallery/
+There is no need to rescan the folder, papershaper will rescan the folder for all wallpapers the next time it cycles.

+Q: How many wallpapers can you have in the papershaper queue?

+A: I have not run into a limit yet and I have around 250 including webcams and offline gallery images.

 The Fine Print: